Five Steps to Manage A Successful Beverage Project

-By Jenna Peltier, PMP, Director of Supply Chain, BevSource
+By Jenna Peltier, PMP, Former Director of Supply Chain, BevSource

 At any given time, our team is managing dozens of beverage projects ranging from developing a commercial formula to overseeing the production of 30+ product SKUs at multiple facilities.
 Tracking milestones, creating progress reports, and updating timelines are regular activities for many involved in creating a beverage.

 Most beverage companies don’t always have one designated project manager, but success depends on how well you can organize and manage the activities required to go from beverage idea to production and beyond.
 While there are many project management tools and principles, there are several that are especially pertinent in the world of beverage development and production.

 1. Start with open communication and attentive listening

 We always start a project by gathering as much information as possible.
 The more details we have upfront, the clearer the project definition and scope will be.
 Knowing expectations helps us set parameters around things like budget and timeline.
 While developing a beverage, you will most likely have to adapt to slight changes as you progress towards production, but identifying the larger decisions upfront helps outline the project accurately.
 Discussing these topics requires industry knowledge and experience, but more than anything, it involves listening.
 It’s vital to ensure that everyone is on the same page regarding next steps and the end goal.
 Good listening helps us identify unanswered questions and call out unmentioned assumptions.